cloverhearts/mercury/README.md

 RENDER(content)
 ```

-Mercury is note system. like is [Apache Zeppelin](https://zeppelin.apache.org/), [Jupyter](https://jupyter.org/).
+Mercury is note system such as [Apache Zeppelin](https://zeppelin.apache.org/), [Jupyter](https://jupyter.org/).

-Mercury is a tool visualized by data retrieval through JavaScript.
+Mercury can visualize data through JavaScript

+Easy to implement web app by discovery data and Share to other people mercury note through mercury exported note.

+And Mercury support npm module(browser/backend) install to use.

-Easy to implement and use as a web application.
+If you will use to puppeteer(or other backend side library) and make a small web app,

-The npm module can be downloaded and integrated directly, and the backend and frontend can be used together.
+mercury is good way for your needs.

 [APP Download](https://github.com/cloverhearts/mercury/releases)

 ### Example of use

-> Existing storage, including many big data tools, supports the REST API.
-Simple implementation and control of apps working through the REST API

-> Browse libraries such as Puppeteer can be used to create notes targeted for analytics, automation, and external domain sites.

-> It is possible to develop control app by integrating SQL and environment using npm packages.
+> Many big data tools has REST API, Mercury can make visualization as good as use through that.

+> Mercury has integrated backend-side and frontend-side. so, if you need to make a front visualization from backend-side data. mercury make will super easy.

+> official npm repository has many library and echo system. mercury can use any library.

 ## Features screenshot